aiven/aiven-docs/docs/platform/howto/byoc/enable-byoc.md

 services in your cloud provider account.
 :::

-To be able to create custom clouds on the Aiven platform, first you need to enable the BYOC feature.
-The [Aiven Console](https://console.aiven.io/) offers a quick and easy way to set up a short call with the Aiven sales team to identify your use cases and confirm the requirements.
-In the call, we make sure BYOC can address them, and we check your environment eligibility for the feature.
+To enable [BYOC](/docs/platform/concepts/byoc), go to use the [Aiven Console](https://console.aiven.io/) and set up a call with the Aiven sales team.

 :::important
 Before enabling BYOC, check